ServiceNow/azimuth/azimuth/modules/README.md

 - This module inherits from `AggregationModule` and is similar in all points
 - However, `allowed_mod_options` include `filters`, which mean the dataset can be filtered using `DatasetFilters` (as opposed to regular modules which use indices only).
 - As such, `.get_dataset_split()` returns a subset of the `dataset_split`, based on `filters`.
+- `required_mod_options` include `pipeline_index` since all filterable modules require filtering on the dataset, which involve predictions.

 #### Comparison Module
 - This module inherits from `AggregationModule` and is similar in all points.
 The only difference it that it works on multiple dataset split at the same time.
 As such, it only accepts `DatasetSplitName.all`.